invincible-pixel/URL-Shortener/README.md

 GET/URL/analytics/:id – Returns the clicks for the provided short id

-Created empty SHORT-URL folder npm init -> will create package.json file for us.
+Created empty SHORT-URL folder npm init -> will create a package.json file for us.

 Now we require some dependencies: npm i express

-For database I am using mongoose: npm i mongoose
+For database, I am using mongoose: npm i mongoose

 Created first file index.js